paulb00th/galapagos/content/en/about/the-team.md

 {{< figure src="img/about/Captain-Cristian-Solis.png" class="align-right full-width">}}

-Cristian is a native of the islands, his family arrived in 1960 and were pioneers in the Galapagos.
+I’m a native of the islands, my family arrived in 1960 and were pioneers in the development of the Galapagos.

-He was the second generation of his family to become a fisherman but, in recent years, he’s dedicated himself to tourism.
+I’m the second generation of my family to have become a fisherman but, in recent years, I’ve turned away from this profession and dedicated myself to tourism.

-As the captain of  ‘NINA’, our dive platform, he is responsible for the boat itself and all aboard her.

-Over the course of his working life Cristian has amassed a great deal of knowledge about marine technology and the seas around the Galapagos islands and he brings this expertise, alongside his positive attitude and sense of humour, to all of our trips.
+As the captain of ‘NINA’, our dive platform, it’s my responsibility to look after the boat itself and all aboard her.
+To do this, I draw on the knowledge I’ve amassed over my working life about both marine technology and the seas around the Galapagos islands.
+This know how comes with me on all our trips, alongside a positive attitude and sense of humour!

+I’m also a scuba diver and regularly spend time under the water.
+When I’m not working or diving, I like to enjoy life on my farm, communing with nature and pursuing a positive attitude to life.

-We greatly enjoy having Cristian as our dive boat captain and encourage you to get to know him when onboard, we are sure you will be equally appreciative of his enthusiasm, knowledge, friendly disposition, and his supporting hand as you climb back onboard the boat!
+(Claudia adds, *‘We greatly enjoy having Cristian as our dive boat captain and encourage you to get to know him when onboard, we are sure you will be appreciative of his enthusiasm, knowledge, friendly disposition, and his supporting hand as you climb back onboard the boat!*)

-Cristian is a diver and regularly spends time under the water.
-When he’s not working with our boat, he enjoys life on his farm, communing with nature and pursuing his very positive attitude to life!

 *Image - Cristian Solis*